 Peak Expiratory Flow Rate is measured before and after an injection to assess for reaction.

 After each injection, there is a 30 minute wait.
 Clients may go to see a doctor, get a prescription filled or make an appointment while waiting.
 Going to the Physical Therapy department or leaving the building is prohibited.
 This is a safety procedure so we may note any reactions and render needed treatment.

 Health fees must be paid before using the Allergy Clinic.
 Fall/Spring enrolled student patients receiving allergy injections during the summer shall not be required to pay the "summer health fee".
 Those individuals not paying the summer fee are not eligible to receive any other service other than the allergy injections.
 Scheduled charges for the injections shall apply.

 Before injections are begun, we need in writing the following information:

 - Detailed dosage and schedule.

 - List of allergens.

-Extracts are to be stored in the Allergy Clinic, but at your own risk.
+Extracts are to be stored in the refrigerator in the Allergy Clinic, but at your own risk.
 We cannot be responsible for misplaced or broken extracts.
 Only current extracts may be stored at Lafene.
 Any extracts not in use for more than 6 months or those that have expired will be discarded by Lafene staff.

-If a woman becomes pregnant while receiving allergy immunotherapy, she will have to return to her regular allergist for her injections during her pregnancy.
+If a woman becomes pregnant while receiving allergy immunotherapy, she will have to return to her allergist for her injections during her pregnancy.

 Students are responsible for keeping on schedule, checking arms regularly after injections, and reporting any problems before the next injection.